EViT: An Eagle Vision Transformer with Bi-Fovea Self-Attention: Experiments

 \subsection{Image Classification on ImageNet-1k}

-\textbf{Settings.} In this section, the EViTs are first evaluated on the ImageNet-1K~\cite{russakovsky2015imagenet} dataset, which contains 1000 classes with total of about 1.33M images.
-Among them, the training dataset contains about 1.28M images and the validation dataset contains about 50K images.
-For fairness, we follow the same training strategy as DeiT~\cite{touvron2021training} and PVT~\cite{wang2021pyramid} to compare with other methods.
-Specifically, we take AdamW as parameter optimizer and the weight decay is set to 0.05.
-All models are trained 300 epochs and the initial learning rate is set to 0.001 with following cosine decay.
-We employ the same data augmentation techniques as DeiT~\cite{touvron2021training}, including random flipping, random cropping, random erasing~\cite{zhong2020random}, CutMix~\cite{yun2019cutmix}, Mixup~\cite{zhang2017mixup} and label smoothing~\cite{szegedy2016rethinking}.
-The input image resolutions of EViTs are all $224^2$ during the training process.
+\textbf{Settings.} In this section, the EViTs are first evaluated on the ImageNet-1K~\cite{russakovsky2015imagenet} dataset, which {includes} 1000 classes and {approximately} 1.33M images in total.
+Among these, the training dataset contains {approximately} 1.28M images and the validation dataset contains approximately 50K images.
+For fairness, {the same training strategy as that employed by DeiT~\cite{touvron2021training} and PVT~\cite{wang2021pyramid} is followed to facilitate comparisons with other networks.} Specifically, {the} AdamW {is taken as the} parameter optimizer and the weight decay {rate} is set to 0.05.
+All {networks} are trained 300 epochs and the initial learning rate is set to 0.001 with {the} cosine decay {strategy}.
+We employ the same data augmentation techniques as {those used in} DeiT~\cite{touvron2021training}, including random flipping, random cropping, random erasing~\cite{zhong2020random}, CutMix~\cite{yun2019cutmix}, Mixup~\cite{zhang2017mixup} and label smoothing~\cite{szegedy2016rethinking}.
+Unless otherwise specified, the input image {resolutions} of {the} EViTs are all $224^2$ during the training process.